 A fistful of pills, you’re a nobody

-The word appears for a grand total of six times, which is, infamously, the number of the devil, marking once again Raye’s attention to details in the creation of “Genesis.”
+The word appears a total of six times throughout the song, which is, infamously, the number associated with the devil, ultimately highlighting Raye’s meticulous attention to detail in the creation of “Genesis.”

 “The Only Thing Which Darkness Cannot Coexist is Light”

-In opposition to the devil and its dark connotations impersonating substance abuse, self hatred and depression, is the light, a core and recurring element throughout the entire work.
-In fact, the song’s title is quickly explained in the line, “The only thing which darkness cannot coexist is the light.”
+In opposition to the devil and its dark connotations, impersonating substance abuse, self-hatred, and depression, light serves as a core and recurring element throughout the entire work.
+The song’s title is immediately explained in the line, “The only thing which darkness cannot coexist is the light.”

-Being present in both the three sections, light is the glue that keeps the three acts together, defining a sort of plot that starts, develops and finally resolves in a message of hope, self trust and improvement.
+Present in all sections of the song, light is the element that connects the three acts, defining a plot that starts in darkness, develops through struggle, and finally resolves in a message of hope, self-trust and personal growth.

 Let there be light

-Besides the production and rich metaphors behind the song, the thing that truly makes this song a powerhouse is Raye herself.
-The artist’s voice is incredibly cured, offering the highest skills, such as vibratos, a meticulous scat and angelic harmonizations.
+Besides the production and rich metaphors behind the song, what truly makes “Genesis.” a powerhouse is Raye’s artistic vision and musical experience.
+Her voice, notably strong and beautifully refined, gives life to the song with flawless vibratos, meticulous scat and angelic harmonizations.

 After the release, Raye went on her social media and shared an open-hearted reflection on her work on “Genesis.”